-- e.
-Any reduction or change in the number of units and what reduction category they fall under (i.e. de minimis) - f.
+- e.d.
+The type of units, if changed (e.g., family, elderly/disabled, or elderly-only); and d.e.
+Any reduction or change in the number of units and what reduction category they fall under (i.e. de minimis) - e.f.
 How the waiting list will be transferred and how households will be selected for the transfer, where applicable (please see Table 2 below for more specific guidance). - g.
 What the PHA plans to do with the original site following the transfer of assistance, consistent with allowable uses described in Section 1.4.A.12. - 5.
 An indication of whether the PHA is currently under a voluntary compliance agreement, consent order or consent decree or final judicial ruling or administrative ruling or decision and an assurance that compliance will not be negatively impacted by conversion activities. - 6.
-A statement that meets the requirements of Section 5.2 of the RAD Fair Housing, Civil Rights, and Relocation Notice (Notice H 2016-17/PIH 2016-17 (HA)) certifying that the RAD conversion complies with all applicable site selection and neighborhood reviews and that all appropriate procedures have been followed. - 7.
+A statement that meets the requirements of Section 5.2 of the RAD Fair Housing, Civil Rights, and Relocation Notice (Notice H 2016-17/PIH 2016-17 (HA)) certifying that the RAD conversion complies with all applicable site selection and neighborhood reviews standards and that all appropriate procedures have been followed. - 7.
 All other required information and certifications necessary to submit a Significant Amendment to the PHA Plan, including Resident Advisory Board comments and responses, challenged elements, and all required certifications. - 8.
-For MTW PHAs augmenting the RAD rents using voucher reserves as described in Section 1.6 or 1.7, as applicable, a statement explaining how the PHA will be able to maintain continued service level requirements. - Additionally, in accordance with 24 CFR Part 903, during the PHA Plan submission and/or significant amendment stage, a PHA shall notify the public that the current and future Capital Fund Program Grants Budgets will be reduced as a result of any projects converting to RAD. - a.
+For MTWs utilizing MTW FungibilityPHAs augmenting the RAD rents using voucher reserves as defineddescribed in Section 1.9.E and Section 1.6 or 1.7, as applicable, a statement explaining how the MTWPHA will be able to maintain continued service level requirements.

+Additionally, in accordance with 24 CFR Part 903, a PHA must perform the following actions in regards to their Capital Funds:

+Duringduring the PHA Plan submission and/or significant amendment stage, a PHA shall notify the public that the current and future Capital Fund Program Grants Budgets, will be reduced as a result of any projects converting to RAD,...

+- a.
 The PHA should provide an estimate of the amount of the current Capital Fund grant that is associated with the proposed project(s) and the impact on the PHA's current Five-Year PHA Plan and Five-Year Capital Fund Action Plan. - b.
 If the RAD conversion will impact an existing CFFP or EPC, or it proposes to utilize RHF funds to facilitate conversion, the PHA should also indicate the estimated impact of those activities.